waibcam/hearthstonejson/README.md

 Results
 -------

-In the 'out' directory will be an 'AllCards.json' file.
-All will be a bunch of other .json files of cards seperated by set.
+In the 'out' directory will be a JSON file per set.